Review: Joker (2019)

 The second time the metaphor of the descent down the stairs is employed is when Fleck has thrown away his plastic clown mask and applied his own make-up which is closer and more honest to his outlook.
 He dances and waltzes down the stairs which once suffocated and exhausted him.
 Instead of finding the light at the top of the stairs he finally realizes his true path is down below in the very pits and bowels of Gotham City.

 The violence in ‘Joker’ has hit the headlines and much has been written and said about how extreme the film is in terms of brutality.
 Todd Phillips has crafted a mature film and the manner in which the violence is portrayed and edited is laudable and responsible.

 Hollywood is famed for producing mainstream blockbusters where the hero blazes his way through countless numbers of ‘baddies’.
-Dead bodies pile up, the guns blaze away, the music reaches an orgasmic high, and the hero ends the mass murder with a witty throwaway one-liner as he lights up a cigarette.
+Dead bodies pile up, the guns fire away relentlessly, the music reaches an orgasmic high, and the hero ends the mass butchery with a witty throwaway one-liner as he lights up a cigarette.